smolkaj/rubix/IDEAS.md

 * The GUI should start with a random, unsolved cube.
 * There should be three buttons:
-  1. Scan my cube: Invokes the scanner and updates the displayed cube accordingly.
+  1. Scan my cube: Invokes a webcam-based scanner and updates the displayed cube accordingly.
   2. Shuffle: Randomly shuffles the displayed cube.
-  3. Solve: Runs the solver and shows the solution using the existing GUI.
+  3. Solve: Invokes the solver and visualizes its progress using a progress bar.
+     Then shows the solution using the existing GUI.
+     * For extra credit, it would be nice to visualize important imermediate states of the cube during the solve, to better visualize the solver's progress.
 * When scanning the cube, the GUI should provide interactive feedback about which cubelets are yet unknown and which cubelets have already been successfully scanned.